njraladdin/what-did-i-do/project.md

 - diary logs: text logs: shortcut to open window to enter logs, and see other logs (would be used in the future), done
 - calculation: when changing the interval, it also changes the existing tracked times, done
 - Other : add 'other' tag for tasks that are not work or entertainement or social or learn, done

-- logs with context / day log / day analysis: use previous context of the same day to generate a new log, to see what changed, what direction the user has taken, so in the end we'll have a day's summary or more  than a summary, sometihng more like an analysis (in terms of productivity and behaviour)
+- day analysis: use previous context of the same day to generate a new log, to see what changed, what direction the user has taken, so in the end we'll have a day's summary, done